-You may be able to receive messages on various topics, such as weather or traffic conditions from your service provider (network service).
+You may be able to receive messages on various topics, such as weather or traffic conditions from your service provider.
 For available topics and relevant topic numbers, contact your service provider.
-In the main view, you can see:
+In the main view you can see:

-- the status of the topic: 📆 for new, subscribed messages and 🛅 for new, unsubscribed messages. - Options in Cell broadcast: Open, Subscribe|Unsubscribe, Hotmark|Remove hotmark, Topic, Settings, Help, and Exit. - the topic number, topic name, and whether it has been flagged ( ) for follow-up.
+- the status of the topic: 🚉 for new, subscribed messages and 🗉 for new, unsubscribed messages. - the topic number, topic name, and whether it has been flagged () for follow-up.
 You will be notified when messages belonging to a flagged topic have arrived.